 Knowing this difficulty, organizations have incentive to be increasingly generous in the retention of important records.
 When managing records, organizations are prudent to give themselves a wide margin for error and keep more records, longer than they did a decade ago.

-This icon links to Video of Congressman Stearns Questioning Arthur Andersen's Nancy Temple:
+See Video of Congressman Stearns Questioning Arthur Andersen's Nancy Temple.

-–Benjamin Wright, Senior Instructor on Computer Privacy Law at the SANS Institute.
+By: Benjamin Wright, Senior Instructor on computer privacy law at the SANS Institute.